 Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips.

 Depart this evening on an overnight flight to Santiago.

 Arrive this morning in Santiago and check in to your included centrally located hotel.
 The morning is at your leisure to relax.
 Santiago is nearly surrounded by the Andes, which form an inspiring backdrop to your afternoon guided overview of this vibrant city.
 Explore the Plaza de Armas, the main square, and nearby Presidential Palace, enjoying wonderful views from the many hills that dot the city.
 In the early evening gather for an informal reception and a drink at the hotel.

-This morning’s charter flight offers some rare views of Patagonia en route to Ushuaia, the world’s southernmost city.
+This morning's charter flight takes you over Patagonia before landing in Ushuaia, the southernmost city in the world.
 If the weather is fine, you'll have a chance to view the spectacular mountains rising out of the Beagle Channel as you enjoy lunch on a catamaran cruise.
 Then, you'll embark the expedition ship and set sail.

 Arise this morning well into your journey across the Drake Passage.
 Lying between Cape Horn and the Antarctic Peninsula, the Drake holds a distinct place in maritime lore.
 Sometimes misty and gray, other times calm and clear, crossing the legendary Drake Passage is unforgettable—a milestone in any adventurer's personal travel history.